Life Science Angels

 Seed Round in 2013

-Carmenta Bioscience, Inc. is a medical technology company focused on enhancing maternal and fetal health through the development of a serum-based diagnostic test for preeclampsia.
-Founded in 2012 as a spin-out from Stanford University School of Medicine and based in Palo Alto, California, the company utilizes a systems biology approach to improve the accuracy of diagnosing and predicting preeclampsia.
-As of 2015, Carmenta operates as a subsidiary of Progenity, Inc.
+Carmenta Bioscience, Inc. is a privately held medical technology company focused on enhancing maternal and fetal health through innovative diagnostics.
+Established in 2012 and based in Palo Alto, California, the company specializes in developing a highly accurate serum-based diagnostic test for preeclampsia.
+Carmenta Bioscience emerged from the Stanford University School of Medicine and employs a systems biology approach to improve the diagnosis and prediction of this serious condition.
+As of 2015, it operates as a subsidiary of Progenity, Inc.

 NuMedii